thedynamiclinker/sudocode/zero/Isaiah.md

 your certainty brittle,
 your title oddly weightless.

-And the builders—
+And the builders一
-quiet, blunt, allergic to nonsense— will stand there, hands steady, work real,
+quiet, blunt, allergic to nonsense一 will stand there, hands steady, work real,